1Gigabit/Andromix/README.md

 No!
 It simply requests downloads to be downloaded on a Deemix server.
 I personally use AirSonic & Substream (Android) to play music from the downloads on the Deemix server.

+## What other features do you plan on adding?

+I hope to add viewing a download queue whenever I get around to it.
+I hope to make it so you can go from Artist -> Artist's Albums -> Album's tracks.

+### What I don't like about this project

+I wanted to add side swiping but I could not figure out how to get it to work properly.

+I don't like the very bottom of MainActivity.java because it's just such a dirty way of updating tablayout.